Johncci/summer-soccer-camp/README.md

 * **Sign up page**

   * The sign up page contains a sign up form for the camp and a background image of a football hitting a net.
-The input headings for each text box will display above the boxes on smaller screen sizes
+The input headings for each text box will display above the boxes on smaller screen sizes.

   * The sign up page is of value to the user as it allows them to fill out a simple sign up form to register for the camp.
 The sign up form allows the user to enter their own name and the childs name.
 The sign up form can be submitted multiple times by the same user to allow for multiple registrations.
 <br>